 Meadow Lake in Flushing Meadows Corona Park

 Over two thrilling days, more than 100 Dragon Boat teams race across Meadow Lake.
 Other activities include a food court, Chinese music, folk arts and craft demos, and martial arts displays.
-My daughter and I went in 2011 and had a blast watching the boats, flying colorful kites and snacking on dumplings.
-Afterward, you can check out all the fun Flushing Meadows Corona Park has to offer, including a carousel, the New York Hall of Science and the Queens Zoo.
+Afterward, you can check out all the fun Flushing Meadows Corona Park has to offer, including a carousel, the New York Hall of Science, and the Queens Zoo.